Grampian Type 636

-This is a page we've set up to gather all the information we have about the legendary (and rightly so) Grampian 636 spring reverb.
-It's still being added to, so currently to read more about the history and our experience with these machines you'll need to head to Tony's Grampian 636 blog post.
-And if you want some idea of what a Grampian can do then we put some of our instagram demos of one particular machine that came through onto a youtube playlist.
+This is a page we’ve set up to begin gathering all the information we have about the legendary (and rightly so) Grampian 636 spring reverb.
+It’s still being added to – for more Grampian history and our experience with these machines head to Tony’s Grampian 636 blog post.

-Below you will find various pieces of original Grampian documentation, including tech specs, schematics and articles, which you can view and download from the links below.
-Note that these were given to us to distribute and are free to use, however if you re-post or share them then please add a credit and a back link.
+Note that all these were given to us to distribute and are free to use, however if you re-post, quote from, or share them then please add a credit and back-link.

 – Studio Sound Jan, 1969 – “No whizzy effects are possible, but the quality of the reverberation is excellent.”

 – Studio Sound June, 1970 – “Many a first class recording and (dare I say?) broadcast has gone out enhanced by the Grampian unit.” by Angus McKenzie (founder of London’s legendary Olympic Studios)

 – Studio Sound Nov,1970 – “It is important to note that a constant current direct to the transmitting transducer is essential to the proper working of the device…”

 This page is part of our collection of resources on the legendary Grampian Type 636.

 We’re fanatical about these units and the unique sound they can produce if restored to full functioning – if you are looking for one of these units, or have one to sell in any condition, please get in touch.